 January 20, 2017 marked a critical moment for the world: the new President-elect of the United States Donald Trump was inaugurated, officially transitioning to a new administration and kicking off four years of leadership and decisions that will impact people all around the world.

-As this transition happens, women, men, LGBTQI individuals, refugees, Muslims, and many more around the world are coming together to advocate for equality and justice.
+As this transition happened, women, men, LGBTQI individuals, refugees, Muslims, and many more around the world came together to advocate for equality and justice.

 We have decades of proof that U.S. policies and leadership directly influence policies and decisions globally, and we know that it is women who are often most acutely impacted—for better or for worse.
 For example, we know that U.S. policies can directly block women’s access to reproductive health and rights.
-The ‘global gag rule’ prohibited U.S. foreign aid to any organization that delivers abortion services, but was repealed by President Obama.
-Before the law’s repeal, there was a massive chilling effect on many global efforts for reproductive health—and in one of his first executive actions as President, Trump reinstated and expanded the global gag rule, which will have damaging impacts on women’s access to critical health care ranging from maternal care to sex education, to access to contraception and HIV/AIDS prevention and services.
+The ‘Global Gag Rule’ prohibited U.S. foreign aid to any organization that delivers abortion services, but was repealed by President Obama.
+Before the law’s repeal, there was a massive chilling effect on many global efforts for reproductive health—and in one of his first executive actions as President, Trump reinstated and expanded the Global Gag Rule, which will have damaging impacts on women’s access to critical health care ranging from maternal care to sex education, to access to contraception and HIV and AIDS prevention and services.

 Conversely, the U.S. State Department’s leadership on issues such as ending child marriage has been a positive global force for advancing women’s rights.
 The U.S.’s stance on human rights is critical to protecting women’s rights all over the world—especially in armed conflict and political turmoil as it is in such scenarios that sexual violence escalates and women’s needs and voices are often silenced.